gnokit/Coursera_Capstone/Capstone Project - The Battle of Neighborhoods.md

 |Shop & Service|0.506590|0.896388|0.872533|0.499546|1.000000|

 It seems tdat 'Bus Stop', 'Shop & Service' and 'Food' category are highly correlated.
-Find **P-Value** of tde variables
+Find **P-Value** of the variables

-By convention, when tde p-value is:
+By convention, when the p-value is:
-- < 0.001 we say tdere is strong evidence tdat tde correlation is significant,
+- < 0.001 we say tdere is strong evidence tdat the correlation is significant,
-- < 0.05; tdere is moderate evidence tdat tde correlation is significant,
+- < 0.05; tdere is moderate evidence tdat the correlation is significant,
-- < 0.1; tdere is weak evidence tdat tde correlation is significant, and
+- < 0.1; tdere is weak evidence tdat the correlation is significant, and
-- is >  0.1; tdere is no evidence tdat tde correlation is significant.
+- is >  0.1; tdere is no evidence tdat the correlation is significant.

 ||Category|Arts & Entertainment|Bus Stop|Food|Metro Station|Shop & Service|
 |--- |--- |--- |--- |--- |--- |--- |